The best hotels in St. John

 Book through local agencies (Caribbean Villas, Windspree) rather than just Airbnb.
 Local managers handle maintenance issues faster and know which properties have the best value.
 A 7-night minimum is common in winter.

-St. John's best neighborhoods
+St. John's best hotel regions

 From the restaurant scene of Cruz Bay to the off-grid retreats of Coral Bay, St. John packs enormous variety into 20 square miles.